ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 ## 3.11 Seeking Help and Documentation in FreeBSD

-No one—not even the most experienced developer—remembers every command, option, or system call.
+No one, not even the most experienced developer, remembers every command, option, or system call.
 The real strength of a UNIX system like FreeBSD is that it ships with **excellent documentation** and has a supportive community that can help when you get stuck.

 In this section, we'll explore the main ways to get information: **man pages, the FreeBSD Handbook, online resources, and the community**.
-By the end, you'll know exactly where to look when you have a question—whether it's about using `ls` or writing a device driver.
+By the end, you'll know exactly where to look when you have a question, whether it's about using `ls` or writing a device driver.

 ### The Power of man Pages